JDSiemens/LabSticks/README.md

 ## Design

 The controller, designed with the dimensions of a classic gaming controller in mind, houses the necessary components to facilitate inputs for testing software.
+For more detail check  [CAD Files](https://github.com/JDSiemens/LabSticks/tree/main/CAD%20Files).

 ![Controller Overview](images/1.jpg)